-- Promote energy efficiency in land use and development, including through: - The layout of subdivisions. - The location, siting and design of buildings and places - The use of renewable energy technologies.
+- Promote energy efficiency in the layout of subdivisions and the siting and design of buildings in both urban and rural areas land use and development, including through: - o The layout of subdivisions.

+- The location, siting and design of buildings and places - The use of renewable energy technologies.